McLaren has shared more teasers of its upcoming V6 hybrid supercar, the Artura.

 Electric-only functionality will be on offer, with McLaren describing the range as enough for “everyday emissions-free urban journeys”.

-Few other details are forthcoming regarding the powertrain, such as the V6’s capacity or power outputs, but some reports suggest that the Artura may be a plug-in hybrid.
+Few other details are available regarding the powertrain, such as the V6’s capacity or power outputs.

 McLaren Automotive CEO Mike Flewitt said of the Artura: "every element of the Artura is all-new... but it draws on decades of McLaren experience in pioneering super-lightweight race and road car technologies to bring all of our expertise in electrification to the supercar class."